Measuring Effective Lung Volume (ELV) and calculating FRC

-An IR CO2 analyzer, a deadspace with precisely known volume - made up of a cylinder, a filter and a mouthpiece and a noseclip to prevent breathing through the nose.
-Finally a laptop for gathering and evaluating the data.
+A standard commercially available IR CO2 analyzer, a deadspace with precisely known volume - made up of a cylinder, a filter and a mouthpiece and a noseclip to prevent breathing through the nose.
+Finally, a laptop for gathering, storing and evaluating the data.

 References: